Company History

 2000 - Today

 Following the millennium, it became apparent that the company was rapidly outgrowing its existing facility.
 In 2006 Wachs relocated to a new, larger facility in Lincolnshire, Illinois, approximately 20 minutes north of Chicago's O'Hare International Airport.
 Our headquarter facility houses our state of the art manufacturing area as well as the engineering, general administrative and sales offices for both domestic and international operations.
-Reflecting our manufacturing excellence we're ISO 9001-2008 certified, and E.H.
+Reflecting our manufacturing excellence we're ISO 9001-2015 certified, and E.H.
 Wachs was named one of the "Ten Best Machine Shops" by American Machinist magazine.

 In 2007, Wachs opened the first of many Sales, Service and Rental facilities in Houston, Texas.
 Strategically located in Pasadena, TX it's centrally located to serve the nearby oil and gas activities.
-In 2008, Wachs celebrated 125 years in business with domestic and international expansions, with additional space dedicated to the manufacture of our expanded line of Wachs Utility Products.
+In 2008, Wachs celebrated 125 years in business with domestic and international expansions, with additional space dedicated to the manufacture of our expanded line of Wachs Water Utility equipment.

 This includes custom manufactured valve maintenance trailer systems, plus skid and truck mounted maintenance systems, each designed to exercise and maintain water system assets to AWWA standards.
-Other products include extended reach valve exercisers, hydraulic power units and vacuum excavation systems designed for the needs of water and natural gas distribution professionals.
+Other tools include extended reach valve exercisers, hydraulic power units and vacuum excavation systems designed for the needs of water and natural gas distribution professionals.

 Taking advantage of the resource base and global reach of ITW, we're confident our next 140 years will be as successful as our first 140 years.
 Built on a solid foundation of engineering and manufacturing excellence, we're dedicated to continuing the spirit of innovation and manufacturing excellence pioneered by Edward H. Wachs over a century ago.
+Today, building on our rich history of superb customer service and a dedicated and enthusiastic work force, we continue to design and build the best field portable machine tools and valve exercisers in the world.

 v1.1.15